 As the oldest Bond girl to play such an iconic role, Monica Bellucci raises the temperature up to Sahara midday heat and every red hot-blooded male will be in need of ice down.

 Stunning French actress Léa Seydoux enthralls as a Bond girl.

 With references to previous movies interlaced within Spectre, the highlights of a Bond saga has to be the villain.
-Christoph Waltz takes on the role in his cool effortless stride.
+Christoph Waltz takes on the role of his cool effortless stride.

 This is Daniel Craig at his very best.
-He has molded Bond and made it his.
-From an aged falling to pieces agent, to a man haunted from his past, he brings the character alive , realistic and even more likeable .
+He has molded Bond and made his.
+From an aged falling to pieces agent, to a man haunted from his past, he brings the character alive, realistic and even more likable.